haileadugna/haileadugna/README.md

 ### Hi there 👋, Haile Adugna
 #### Software Engineer
- I'm, a passionate software student at Addis Ababa University.
+ I'm, a passionate software engineer.
 I'm on a mission to create innovative solutions through code and bring positive change to the world of technology.

 Skills: PYTHON/ANGULAR/FLUTTER/NESTJS / REACT / JS / HTML / CSS